damiranur/rsschool-cv/cv.md

 With over five years of experience as a project manager, I’ve developed strong skills in organizing, managing, and successfully delivering complex projects.
 This experience has equipped me with valuable leadership qualities, planning abilities, and problem-solving skills, which I now apply in my current role as a QA engineer.
 In QA, I leverage my attention to detail and in-depth understanding of workflows to ensure high-quality, functional products.

-Recently, I’ve become interested in web development.
+I’ve become interested in web development.
 I’m drawn to the dynamic and innovative nature of web technologies, along with the opportunity to create interactive, user-centered applications.
 I enjoy the combination of technical problem-solving and creativity, and I believe my experience in project management and QA will be a valuable asset as I explore this field further.

 ### Education: